MichaelLetson/JavaScript-Portfolio-Project/README.md

 - The game was stress tested manually.
 - Console logs were carried out to ensure the code was efficiently running (checked in dev tools).

+### User stories - Tests
+- To play a game of multi player noughts and crosses with ease -> Manually testing the front end deployment of the site to ensure the code works in creating a multi player function and that it is user friendly.
+- Simply be able to use/nagivate the webpage -> Asked friends and family to try out the page, took feedback and made amendments where necessary.
+- To know who (player X or O) has won -> Manually tested functionality of code that displays the winner message, and ensured efficiency.

 ## HTML Validator

 The HTML code bounced just one error which was a stray </header> element which was removed, the only result now is some warnings which can be overlooked as thsoe elements, should they not result with errors, are needed for CSS styling and JavaScript functionality.
 Validated at https://validator.w3.org/nu/